 Q: Is there anyone on SoundBetter you know and would recommend to your clients?

 A: Both.
 It´s just tools.

 Q: What questions do you ask prospective clients?

 A: What they consider the strength of their song is, and what they wish to see happening to the song in the mix.

 Q: What was your career path?
 How long have you been doing this?

-A: I started playing drums at 3, then keyboard around 9.
-Became a professional session musician (keyboards, piano) in 1994, a lot of studio work and touring.
+A: I became a professional session musician (keyboards, piano) in 1994, a lot of studio work and touring.
 Also worked as producer and string-arranger.
 But I wanted to explore and create my own sound as a self-mixing producer, so I designed and built my own studio i central Stockholm.

 Q: Can you share one music production tip?